JolitaGrazyte/discogs-api/README.md

 ### Endpoints where authentication is required
 For the endpoints, where token is require, you must add your disocgs-token.

-You can obtain your token at https://www.discogs.com/settings/developers.
+You can obtain it at https://www.discogs.com/settings/developers.

 #### Orders
 ```php